mnyoshie/ezgrpc2/README.md

 # Architecture

-This arhitecture was inspired by `poll(2)`, but instead of polling fds and returning events such as POLLIN, you poll a lists of paths and it gives events of `EVENT_MESSAGE`, `EVENT_DATALOSS` and `EVENT_CANCEL` to specific stream ids.
+This architecture was inspired by `poll(2)`, but instead of polling fds and returning events such as POLLIN, you poll a lists of paths and it gives events of `EVENT_MESSAGE`, `EVENT_DATALOSS` and `EVENT_CANCEL` to specific stream ids.